1. Walt Disney World Resort in Florida

 You can spend days exploring the magical Yosemite National park near San Francisco but, if you’re short on time, we’d definitely recommend you at least spend a day on a tour leaving from San Francisco.
 Expect to find majestic water falls, stunning panoramic views and the world-famous El Capitan granite rock climbing face which is renowned world-wide in the climbing community for its difficulty.

 6. Alcatraz Former Prison

 The epic steel wonder of The Golden Gate Bridge is not only a reason to visit San Francisco, it’s a reason to come to California full stop.
-The bridge is an Instagrammers dream, with nearly 2.5million people using the hashtag to show off their epic bridge snaps.
+The bridge is an Instagrammers dream, with nearly 2.5million people using the hashtag to show off their epic snaps of the San Francisco Bay area.
 We recommend taking in the bridge during a bike tour, where you can get a unique perspective of this man-made marvel.

 9. The Empire State Building

 Relive iconic moments from your favourite American rom-coms with a visit to The Empire State Building.
 Whizz up more than 100 floors to enjoy a stunning view over the New York skyline from one of the most significant structures in the world.

 In the 1930’s The Rockefeller family commissioned the building of a new skyscraper which was set to dominate the New York skyline.Declared a New York City landmark in 1985, the Rockefellar Center boasts some of the greatest views in the city from it’s viewing point at the top of the building: Top of the Rock.
 Don’t miss it if you want to see the New York skyline including the iconic Empire State Building (who doesn’t?).